 There has been a so-called “Council of Directives” (Weisungsrat) since 2015.
-The minister must submit to this council a proposal for the handling of special cases “because of the extraordinary interest of the public” or “in the case of repeated and supra-regional media coverage”.
+The minister must submit a proposal to this council for the handling of special cases “because of the extraordinary interest of the public” or “in the case of repeated and supra-regional media coverage”.
 But in the end it is again the Minister of Justice who decides whether charges may be brought or not.
 A clear possibility for politicians to influence the judiciary.
 It is clearly stated in §83 of our Constitution: “No one may be deprived of his legal judge.”
-And that’s what happened in a number of cases: Udo P. (Lucona case), where the former minister prevented the prosecution The saying of this minister, “the soup is too thin”, is well known.
+And that’s what happened in a number of cases: Udo P. (Lucona case), where the former minister prevented the prosecution.
+The saying of this minister, “the soup is too thin”, is well known.
 The subsequent independent Minister of Justice then finally had charges brought.
 The court then found six murders: life imprisonment for Udo P.

 In addition, cases have repeatedly come to light in which apparently no charges were brought by instructions from the top: 696 police officers repeatedly held out their hands to around 50 heavy goods vehicle companies, the Bureau for Internal Affairs (BIA) claimed in a criminal complaint.
 The Federal Ministry of Justice closed the case as a trivial matter: “The mass of officers only took small sums of money.”
 But the hard core earned up to 1000 Euro per month.
 400,000 euros should have been paid in two years.